krasserm/krasserm.github.io/industry/index.md

-We draw from 20+ years of experience in production-grade software development, with 8+ years in AI/ML engineering.
+We draw from 8+ years of AI/ML engineering experience and 20+ years of architecting, developing, and operating production software systems at scale.
 Solutions we've built for clients serve thousands of B2B customers worldwide.
 We are active open source contributors, currently focused on multi-party conversational AI and on code action agents that evolve their own tool libraries.